Schlomon/Vaadin-MozillaDeepSpeech/README.md

 Run the maven goal jetty:run.

 For further information about how to run a Vaadin project please visit the [Vaadin website](https://vaadin.com/start/v14).

+*Note: the actual recognition is done by the node.js server.
+It might be better to make the recognition itself in Java, which would lower bandwidth usage and latency.
+Right now I have neither enough interest nor enough time for doing this.
+But i would be glad to link to such a project or even making a pr to the [repository](https://github.com/Schlomon/Vaadin-MozillaDeepSpeech).*